Why You Should Wash Your Tent

 - Leave the tent to air dry, preferably on a line

-When you’ve taken care of the above, it’s time for the most important step in ensuring your tent’s well-being in the long-term: storage.
+When you’ve taken care of the above, it’s time for the most important step in ensuring your tent’s well-being in the long-term: correct storage.